Inventor Start® Kit – It’s where Inventors Start™

 - First Non Disclosure Agreement (NDA) – Do you know when and how to use a non disclosure agreement NDA between and Inventor & a Third Party (Two way) NDA?

-- Second Non Disclosure Agreement (NDA) – Do you know when and how to use an non disclosure agreement NDA between an Inventor & a Developer (one way) NDA to ensure you own the improvements to your Invention?
+- Second Non Disclosure Agreement (NDA) – Do you know when and how to use an non disclosure agreement NDA between an Inventor & a Developer (one way) NDA to ensure you own the improvements to your new Inventions?
 (For use with engineers, designers, developers, prototypers, testers or manufactures.)

 - Inventors should become accustomed to guarding against any use of the invention in public “publicly disclose” rather if you must disclose to a trusted third party, disclose under a Non Disclosure Agreement.
 If the inventor has made a public disclosure you have one (1) year to file a US patent application.
 Therefore, file a Provisional Patent Application before making a public disclosure.

 - Foreign patent laws in this regard are different and may be more or less restrictive than U.S. law.
-Protect your invention by first filing a patent application.
+Protect your new inventions by first filing a patent application.

 - Do NOT post information on the invention to a website or distribute any printed publication disclosing the invention prior to filing a patent application.